 These are the most common insurance claims under home insurance policies.
 These claims include: hail storms, tornadoes, and hurricanes.
 Typically, damage by any of these forces of nature will be covered by home insurance.

 You may be required to purchase additional insurance policies if you live in a certain region that is susceptible to these perils in the event of total loss.
 Some policies will not cover wind and hail if you live in Tornado Alley or coastal states with a high rate of hurricanes.

 Much of the United States experiences below freezing temperatures during the winter months.
 Many homes will suffer broken pipes if they are not properly insulated against the cold.
 The good news is that this type of water damage is typically covered by home insurance policies.
 As a property owner, you should inspect your pipes routinely to catch any leaks that may have developed.
 You should also keep your pipes insulated and take preventative measures to avoid freezing as the temperature drops.

 Home insurance policies will also cover water damage from rainwater, ice storms, and flooding.
 Should your home suffer any type of water damage, you should keep in mind what your property damage claim time limit is to ensure recovery.

 Other Property Damage

 As a homeowner, your biggest fear is coming home to a broken-down door and a pillaged house.
 In 2010, the FBI found that 74 percent of burglaries occurred in residential neighborhoods.
-This was out of roughly 2.2 million burglaries across the United States.
+This was out of roughly 2.2 million police reports of burglaries across the United States.
 Although, the damages that result from theft are protected under home insurance policies, you should take steps as a homeowner to reduce the likelihood of having these events occur.

 Fire and Lightning